 Get Immediate Help Today.
-Call Our 24 Hour Hotline:
+Call Our 24 Hour Toll Free Line:

 The Link Between Drug Addiction and Depression

-Drug addiction and depression are both mental illnesses.
-Drugs change the way your brain works.
+Drug addiction and depression are both considered mental illnesses.
+Drugs change the way chemicals in the brain work.
 Depression changes how your brain functions.
-Together, they make you a different person from the person you used to know.
+Together, they may make you a different person from the person you used to know.

 Substance abuse is common for people suffering from depression.
-It is a way to self-medicate away the symptoms of despair.
-Some people look to cocaine, heroin or prescription pills like OxyContin and to mask the depression.
+Substance abuse is a way to self-medicate symptoms of despair and anger.
+Some individuals may look to cocaine, heroin or prescription pills like OxyContin to mask the depression.
 The drug use, in turn, can lead to deeper depression.
 The depression can spiral, causing you to take more pills or take them more often.
-Before you know it you out of control.
-You want to stop but you cannot.

 You Can Get Help Now:

-The First Step to Stop Your Drug Addiction and Depression
+The First Steps to Stoping Drug Addiction and Depression

 • Do you hate your life?